gekware/minecraft-server-hibernation/README.md

 TIME_BEFORE_STOPPING_EMPTY_SERVER = 120 #any parameter more than 60s is recommended
 ```
 You can change these parameters to fit your needs.

+#### If you like what I do please consider having a cup of coffee with me at: https://www.buymeacoffee.com/gekigek99